jhonvss1/jhonvss1/README.md

 <p>
    Welcome to my profile!!
 My name is Jhon.
 I am a Junior backend developer, passionate about learning, teaching and solving problems.
 I always consider myself to be just starting my journey, because each step has been an opportunity to discover, learn and grow.

    I am currently working and developing projects with the foundations of backend development, focusing on some technologies and tools.
-I have dedicated my time to learning C# using Entity Framework to be able to map the database within my application, SQL Server, to have it as a database manager, I also use ASP .NET and learning Angular to create web applications.
+I have dedicated my time to learning C# using Entity Framework to be able to map the database within my application, SQL Server, to have it as a database manager, I also learning Angular to create web applications.

 </p>
 <div style="display: inline_block">